Central African Republic - Rainforest Discovery

 You should always ask permission before taking anyone's photograph and respect their decision if they say no. In more remote areas women and older people often do not want to be photographed.
 Some people may also ask for some money – sometimes a little, sometimes a lot - in return for a photo.
 Taking photos of military installations, state buildings, and airports can lead to problems with local authorities.
 If you are unsure about whether it is acceptable to take a photo, please ask your tour leader or guide.

 Allow around EUR40-50 for tips to lodge staff and guides.

 Foreign Office Advice

 We constantly monitor the advice posted by the British Foreign and Commonwealth Office (FCO).
 In particular we will always advise clients of any travel warnings.
-At the time of writing the Foreign and Commonwealth Office advises against travel to the areas within the Central African Republic that we visit on our tours, withthe exception of Bangui.
+At the time of writing the Foreign and Commonwealth Office advises against travel to the areas within the Central African Republic that we visit on our tours.
 Please feel free to contact us should you have any specific concerns or if would like to know in detail what measures are being taken to ensure visits remain trouble free and without incident.

 It should be noted that this information applies to British citizens.
 Other nationals are asked to check the current position of their respective government.

 1 May Labour Day

 13 Aug Independence Day